moderneinc/springboot-migration-workshop/moderne-cli-adventure/README.md

 mod run --path . --recipeName org.openrewrite.java.spring.boot3.UpgradeSpringBoot_3_0 --recipeGAV org.openrewrite.recipe:rewrite-spring:4.36.0 --skipBuild
 ```

-4. The previous command should have updates your source files.
+4. The previous command should have updated your source files.
 You can then see the changes made by running:

 ```shell
 git diff
 ```

-## Run a recipe in a remote repositories
+## Run a recipe in remote repositories

 Publishing your [Lossless Semantic
 Tree](https://docs.moderne.io/concepts/lossless-semantic-trees) (LST) artifacts